ruby-amqp/rubymarchhare.info/articles/connecting.md

 ---
-title: "Connecting to RabbitMQ from Ruby with Hot Bunnies"
+title: "Connecting to RabbitMQ from Ruby with March Hare"
 layout: article
 ---